-Numerous crises have shaken Iraq and produced heavy storm-clouds: Collapsing oil revenues, increased tension between the USA and Iran, the failure of the political elite in Baghdad to address protesters' concerns and the spread of COVID-19 have all brought the country to the brink of collapse and have contributed to the massive frustration felt by the youth, who feel alienated and have no future prospects.
-There is a lack of foreign investment, widespread insecurity and a likely continuation of protests despite the COVID-19 crisis.
+Numerous crises have shaken Iraq and produced heavy storm-clouds: Collapsing oil revenues (although oil prices began to rise again from the second half of 2021 onwards), increased tension between the USA and Iran, the failure of the political elite in Baghdad to address protesters' concerns and the spread of COVID-19 have all brought the country to the brink of collapse and have contributed to the massive frustration felt by the youth, who feel alienated and have no future prospects.
+There is a lack of foreign investment, widespread insecurity and a likely continuation of protests.

 Violent Islamic groups such as IS and others (including Shia militants and militias loyal to Iran such as Asaib Ahl al-Haq and the Mehdi Army) are known for targeting Christians and other religious minorities through kidnappings and killings.
 The presence of such militias as al-Hashd al-Sha'bi (Popular Mobilization Units - PMU - loyal to Iran) are increasing insecurity and instability for all categories of Christian communities and are a dangerous source of violations against converts from Islam to Christianity.
 There are some forty different militias of various sizes (nominally) under the control of the central government, some of which are very radicalized.
-In the Nineveh Plains some 32,000 Christians are having to live in areas controlled by Iran-backed PMU.
-In 2020, Shia militias and IS stepped up attacks on civilians, security forces and infrastructure; Shia militias also attacked US assets in revenge for the killing of Iranian General Qassem Soleimani in Baghdad in January 2020 (BBC News, 3 January 2020).
+In the Nineveh Plains some 32,000 Christians are having to live in areas controlled by Iranbacked PMU.
+Since 2020, Shia militias and IS have stepped up attacks on civilians, security forces and infrastructure; Shia militias also attacked US assets in revenge for the killing of Iranian General Qassem Soleimani in Baghdad in January 2020 (BBC News, 3 January 2020).
+In addition, Iran-affiliated militias are trying to drive US troops out of Iraq by weekly attacking convoys transporting supplies to bases, often using UAVs (drones).

-With the USA speeding up the withdrawal of its troops from Iraq due to the spread of COVID-19 and Iraqi security forces being moved to the cities to assist with COVID-19 response efforts and impose curfews, many Iraqis fear that their country will become "a new battleground" between Iran-backed militias and IS (Foreign Policy, 6 April 2020).
+With the USA speeding up the withdrawal of its troops from Iraq, many Iraqis fear that their country will become "a new battleground" between Iran-backed militias and IS (Foreign Policy, 6 April 2020).
 Added to this are - for many Christians - ongoing land disputes and lack of access to their former homes, which has led to many Christians feeling they no longer have any future in the country.
 The youth in particular are increasingly hoping to emigrate to the West, arguing that the lack of career possibilities and physical and financial security does not leave them any choice but to live in exile.